Arnold Lucy: Life and career

+Lucy worked for an accounting firm in London for five years before going to Australia in 1887.
+There he gained recognition for reciting prose monologues and humorous and dramatic poetry.
+He returned to England and studied under Hermann Vezin.
+He went on to recite at a number of venues thereafter.
+In 1895 he began acting as an understudy in The Passport at Terry's Theatre.

+He said that he performed on the London West End stage over 1,200 times before making his film debut in the silent film The Devil's Toy (1916).

 Lucy played in over 40 British and American movies between 1916 and 1938, mostly in small roles.
 He often portrayed authoritarian and dignified roles, most notable as Professor Kantorek, the nationalistic school teacher in All Quiet on the Western Front, who persuades his students to go into a horrible and deadly war.
 Beside his film career, he also performed in 15 plays on Broadway between 1912 and 1927.
 Lucy died on December 15, 1945, in Los Angeles, California, aged 80.